openxla/shardy/docs/propagation.md

-sharded along an axis, propagation will lookup the factor of that dimension in this mapping, and shard other operands/results along their respective dimension with the same factor – and (subject to the earlier discussion about replication) potentially also replicate other operands/results that don’t have that factor along that axis.
+sharded along an axis, propagation will lookup the factor of that dimension in this mapping, and shard other operands/results along their respective dimension with the same factor – and (subject to the earlier discussion about replication) potentially also replicate other operands/results that don't have that factor along that axis.

 ### Compound factors: extending the rule for reshapes